CovIWAd/coviwad_keycloak/README.md

 4. On left panel, over `Master` and click on `Add realm` button
 5. Click on `Select File` and select the file `realm-export.json` in this repository
 6. Click on `Create`
+7. Click user in top right corner > Manage account
+8. Click Personal Info and edit the email to : coviwad.alert@gmail.com and choose names